jsonstat/conv/docs/EXAMPLES.md

 Please, read the examples in order: **their requirements are incremental**.

+Warning: Data in pictures and sample source code may be different from current data.

 ## A Eurostat Example

 Let's assume that we must build a spreadsheet table of unemployment rate by country (columns) and year (rows).